nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 ```

 ### Branches, Pull Requests, and Merging
-On both the remote and local, the `main` branch is the official version of the project.
-Creating a branch makes a copy of the project where you can play around and make changes without affecting the `main` branch.
+On both the remote repository and local repository, the `main` branch is the official version of the project.
+Creating another branch makes a copy of the project where you can play around and make changes without affecting the `main` branch.

-If you like the changes you made on your local branch, you can push them to a corresponding remote branch and create a pull request.
-A pull request is a way of asking your collaborators to merge your changes with the remote `main` branch, making them part of the shared, official version of the project.
+If you like the changes you made on your local version of the main branch, you can push them to a corresponding remote branch and create a pull request.
+A **pull request** is a way of asking your collaborators to merge your changes with the remote `main` branch, making them part of the shared, official version of the project.

 ## Git Flow Basics